 Ham and Potato Soup that’s thick, creamy and absolutely delicious!
 The perfect comfort soup that’s great on cold, winter day.
 This ham potato soup recipe will quickly become a favorite!

-I’m a sucker for creamy soups…especially if they’re loaded with potatoes!
+I’m a sucker for creamy soup recipes…especially if they’re loaded with potatoes!
 You literally can’t beat a big, warm bowl of creamy and comforting soup.
-This ham potato soup is a favorite, as well as crockpot potato soup, chicken pot pie soup, zuppa toscana and corn and potato chowder.
+This ham potato soup is a favorite, as well as crockpot potato soup, chicken pot pie soup, ham and bean soup and corn and potato chowder.

 Ham potato soup

 With all this cold weather lately, all I want for dinner is soup!
 There’s nothing that tastes better than a warm bowl of soup on a cold winter day.
 Creamy ham and potato soup is by far my favorite kind!
 I had some leftover baked ham last week and decided to put it to good use. ;) And boy was I glad I did!

 I’ve been looking for the perfect ham potato soup recipe for years…it’s one of those recipes that’s hard to find!
 I’ve played around with this recipe quite a bit and the truth is… the half and half makes all the difference!
 It definitely takes this soup out of the “low-fat” category… but it really is what makes this creamy ham and potato soup so delicious!